 The Richmond Scholars Program is a full-ride scholarship that you don’t have to apply for.
 The University of Richmond automatically considers all applicants for the scholarship and awards students with leadership skills, a desire to serve society, or exceptional artistic talent.

 In addition to tuition, the program grants you a $3,000 stipend for the activity of your choice.
 Richmond Scholars also get special tickets for cultural events and priority course registration.

-Essentially, private colleges award most full ride scholarships to students at the top of their class.
-Therefore, scholarship committees are looking for students with excellent grades, high SAT scores, and community involvement.
+Generally, private colleges award most full-ride scholarships to students at the top of their class.
+Therefore, scholarship committees are looking for students with excellent grades, a record of leadership and community involvement.

-If you’re a top student, you may have your sights set on a highly selective school, like Harvard or Princeton.
-However, it may be in your best interest to consider another college where you could get a full ride scholarship.
+If you’re a top student, you may have your sights set on an Ivy League school, such as Harvard or Princeton.
+However, it may be in your best interest to consider another college where you could get a full-ride scholarship.